János Starker: Professional career

 After the war, Starker became principal cellist of the Budapest Opera and the Budapest Philharmonic Orchestra.
 Starker left Hungary in 1946.

 He gave a successful concert in Vienna, then remained there to prepare for the Geneva Cello Competition.
 At the competition, held in October 1946, he received a bronze medal.

 After competing in Geneva, Starker spent a year working on his technique in Paris.
 "I played like a blind man," he said.
 "What happens to the bird who flies and doesn't know how it flies?
 That's what happens to child prodigies."
 At the conclusion of his year in Paris, he made his first recording of Kodaly's Sonata in B minor for solo cello.
 The recording earned him the Grand Prix du Disque.
 He went on to make three more recordings of the work.

 Starker emigrated to the United States in 1948 to become principal cellist of the Dallas Symphony Orchestra under Antal Doráti.
 In 1949, he moved to New York City to become principal cellist of the Metropolitan Opera under Fritz Reiner.
 It was in New York that Starker made the first of his recordings of the Bach Cello Suites.

 In 1953, Starker became principal cellist of the Chicago Symphony Orchestra when Fritz Reiner became the music director.
 In 1958, Starker moved to Bloomington, Indiana, where he settled for the rest of his life.
 At the Indiana University Jacobs School of Music he became a professor and resumed his solo career.
+His students included Tsuyoshi Tsutsumi, Maria Kliegel, Emilio W. Colón and Gary Hoffman.